At-Home Workouts: 5 Ways to Make Working Out at Home Work for YouMarch 27, 2020 - Katie McCallum

-Try online workouts
+1. Embrace online workouts

 Between video platforms, fitness apps and social media, there are tons of workouts you can find online these days.

-Whether you're looking for yoga, pilates, resistance training or dance-style cardio, fitness studios and personal trainers offer a variety of free, online workouts.
+Whether you're looking for yoga, Pilates, resistance training or dance-style cardio, fitness studios and personal trainers offer a variety of free, online workouts.
 And with so many choices, it's easy to find one that fits your fitness level and schedule.

-Try body weight exercises
+2. Try body weight exercises

 Body weight exercises are a great way to burn fat, build muscle and improve your cardio fitness, flexibility and balance.
 Plus, body weight exercises don't require equipment or much space, and they can be modified to accommodate pretty much any fitness level.

-Pick a time for your workout — and stick to it
+3. Pick a time for your workout — and stick to it

 Forming and maintaining a routine is the best way to make sure you get your workouts done.
 Just be sure to choose a time that fits well with your schedule — such as early in the morning before the day's distractions begin.

-Get creative with your activities
+4. Get creative with your activities

-Set goals for yourself
+5. Set goals for yourself

 If you're just starting at-home workouts and are intimidated by this new, uncharted territory, you're not alone.
 Fitness classes, treadmills and other exercise or weight machines do a good job of controlling your workouts for you — but, at home, it's up you.

 If you're guiding your own workouts, Salinas recommends having a plan and writing it down so you don't have to think of exercises mid-workout — interrupting your focus.
-Plus, keeping track of your workouts makes it easy to increase the difficulty when you're ready, as well as decrease the difficulty if needed.
+Plus, keeping track of your workouts makes it easy to increase the difficulty when you're ready.

 If you're just starting out with exercising, try walking for 15 minutes a day, increasing the time by 10 to 15 minutes every few days.
 Keep in mind, exercise should be challenging, but not so strenuous to the point of overdoing it.
 Listen to your body and adjust your workouts as needed.

 Start by making sure you know how much water you need on a daily basis, and then increase the amount of water you're drinking as you exercise.
 And while stretching may be boring, it's important.
-Stretching helps keep your muscles strong and flexible — preventing tightness and injury.
+Stretching helps keep your muscles strong and flexible — preventing tightness and reducing your risk of overuse injury.